 Vibefam holds 4.8/5 on Capterra and 4.9/5 on G2, tied for the highest-rated boutique studio platform across the review platforms we studied.
 Every plan includes a dedicated Studio Success Manager, 1-hour onboarding rather than multi-week implementation, direct chat answered in minutes rather than a ticket queue, and migration from Mindbody, Glofox, or Zen Planner included.
 The four-agent Vibe AI suite (Vibe AI Customer Support Agent, AI Business Dashboard, AI Marketing & Retention Engine, AI Website Builder) is built into the platform, not sold as a separate Marketing Suite add-on.
 Plans are flexible monthly with no lock-in.

-For boutique studios where the owner is also the receptionist, marketer, and lead instructor, the structural choice between an enterprise franchise platform and a comprehensive boutique studio platform is not close.
+For boutique studios where the owner is also the receptionist, marketer, and lead instructor, the structural choice between an enterprise franchise platform and Vibefam, which delivers comprehensive software across operations and marketing with native Vibe AI, is not close.